mohsin512syed/React_H/README.md

 },[dependencies])
-.useMemo is a React Hook used for memorization , .Memorization is a technique to optimize performance by caching the results of expensice function calls, .Use it when you wan to prevent unnecessory re-execution of a function on wvwey render
+.useMemo is a React Hook used for memorization , .Memorization is a technique to optimize performance by caching the results of expensice function calls, .Use it when you wan to prevent unnecessory re-execution of a function on every render .useCallback is a react hook use for function memorization=> during the component render create a instance the useCall back hook memorized the instance and avoiding unnecessory re-execution